metrodango/pip3line/Build-process.md

 The cmake configuration does not check for the presence of the different libraries files needed, as it  get confused when there is a dual installation  (Python 2.7 and Python 3.x).

-Defaults libraries path locations are hardcoded to make things easier for the default installation environment on Windows (i.e. C:\Python27\ and C:\Python34\).
+Defaults libraries path locations are hardcoded to make things easier for the default installation environment on Windows (i.e. C:\Python27\ and C:\Program Files\Python36\).

 Alternatively one can specify the path by adding the following options for cmake: